lifemapper/lifemapper.github.io/_documentation/using.md

   same layer types.
 An example of predicted environmental data available in the Lifemapper archive is climate data computed for the International Panel on Climate Change (IPCC) for its Fifth Assessment Report (AR5, 2013).
-API documentation is at `Scenarios`_
+API documentation is at [Scenarios] (/documentation/api.html#/Scenarios)

 Projections
-: Computed SDM models may be projected back onto the same, or matching environmental layersets (Scenarios)
+: Computed SDM models may be applied, or *projected* back onto the same, or matching Scenarios.
+A map created from the projection of this model onto a Scenario is called a *Projection*, and is a file of geospatial data in raster format.
+Different algorithms produce projections with different values.
+  The Maxent algorithm produces projections with values denoting the predicted presence as a value between 0 and 1.
+Other algorithms produce raster files with only the values 1 (predicted present) or 0 (not predicted present).

 Experiments
 :  Experiments contain a single species